ajc-pet-customizers/phantom/README.md

 * Accurate renditions of phantoms seen in-game
 * Ability to save your phantom as a .png file with transparent background
 * Ability to open the phantom's image in a new tab to look closer
+* Ability to randomly generate a phantom
+* Ability to toggle background color

 # Notes
 * Completely safe to use: your personal data is not accessed or stored anywhere and website requires no AJC account information